This story was updated Sept. 5 at 6:20 p.m. EDT.

 Uranium atoms, like the atoms of every element, occur in nature in varieties called isotopes.
 (Each isotope has a different number of neutrons in its nucleus.)
-Uranium-235, an isotope that makes up less than 1 percent of all natural uranium, provides the fuel for nuclear reactors and nuclear bombs, while uranium-238, an isotope that makes up 99 percent of natural uranium, has no nuclear use, said Russel Nietert, a nuclear engineer at Argonne National Laboratory in Argonne, Ill.
+Uranium-235, an isotope that makes up less than 1 percent of all-natural uranium, provides the fuel for nuclear reactors and nuclear bombs, while uranium-238, an isotope that makes up 99 percent of natural uranium, has no nuclear use, said Russell Nietert, an associate laboratory director for nuclear science and engineering at Argonne National Laboratory in Argonne, Illinois.

 The key to their separation is that atoms of uranium-235 weigh slightly less than atoms of uranium-238.

 Then, the gas is put into centrifuge tubes – cylindrical tubes the size of a person or larger.
-Each tube is spun on its axis at incredibly high speeds, pulling the heavier uranium-238 gas molecules into the center of the tube, leaving the lighter uranium-235 gas molecules closer to the edges of the tube, where they can be sucked out, Binder told Life’s Little Mysteries.
+Each tube is spun on its axis at incredibly high speeds, pulling the heavier uranium-238 gas molecules toward the wall of the tube, leaving the lighter uranium-235 gas molecules closer to the axis, or center of the tube, where they can be pumped out, Binder told Live Science.

 Each time the gas is spun in a centrifuge, only a small amount of uranium-238 gas is removed from the mixture, so the tubes are used in series.
 Each centrifuge pulls out a little bit of uranium-238, and then passes the slightly refined gas mixture onto the next tube, and so on, until many hundreds of thousands of spins later, the gas remaining in the tube is almost entirely composed of uranium-235, Binder said.

-"You know the end of Indiana Jones where they are storing things and you can't see the end of it?
-That's what these buildings look like," said Jerry Klein, business manager of the isotope production program at Oak Ridge National Laboratory.
-“Just row after row of centrifuges.
+"You know the end of Indiana Jones [Raiders of the Lost Ark] where they are storing things and you can't see the end of it?
+That's what these buildings look like," said Jerry Klein, who was a business manager of the isotope production program at Oak Ridge National Laboratory at the time Live Science first reported on the story.
+"Just row after row of centrifuges.
 Just hundreds and thousands of them."

 And designing and making those centrifuge tubes requires a level of investment and technical know-how beyond the reach of many countries, said Nietert.
-The tubes require special types of steel or composites to withstand the extreme pressures of rotation, must be perfectly cylindrical to maximize efficiency, and are manufactured by specialized machines almost as difficult to build as the tubes themselves, said Nietert.
+The tubes require special types of steel or composites to withstand the extreme pressures of rotation, must be perfectly cylindrical to maximize efficiency, and are manufactured by specialized machines almost as difficult to build as the tubes themselves, Nietert said.